 But what are you supposed to test for?

-The primary objective here isn’t testing for a specific amount of time—it’s making sure that your new scorecard highlights critical data points about the support experience so that your team can start to close the experience gap.
+The primary objective here isn’t testing for a specific amount of time—it’s making sure that your new scorecard highlights critical data points about the support experience so that your team can start understand more about their experience blindspot.
 Ask your team these questions during the testing phase: